hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 ### Site States

-- **No Site Selected**: Shows "Choose a site..." message with instruction to select from dropdown
+- **No Site Selected**: Shows "Select a site..." message with instruction to select from dropdown
 - **Site Loading**: Displays loading indicator while fetching data
 - **Site Active**: Shows real-time pool data with auto-refresh
 - **Site Error**: Displays error message with retry option if site is unavailable